 The Land of Fascination

-There are few places left in the world where mystery still exists, where the long arms of 'civilization' and globalization have not reached.
-On the northern border of Nepal in the heart of the Himalayas and adjacent to the land of Tibet lies such a place.
-This is a place where natural beauty, wildlife, history and culture co-exist.
+There are few places left in the world where mystery still exists, where the long arms of ‘civilization’ and globalization have not reached.
+On the northern border of Nepal in the heart of the Himalayas and adjacent to the land of Tibet lies a place where natural beauty, wildlife, history and culture co-exist.
 This is the land of Mustang.

 The district of Mustang is one of the most beautiful and varied districts in all of Nepal.
 The southern border reaches down into the middle hills near the Pokhara Valley while the northern half stretches up through the Himalayan ranges onto the Tibetan Plateau.
 The Kali Gandaki River flows beneath lofty snow-clad peaks creating a stunning landscape.